ANDREW WYETH: the Brandywine River Valley, Pennsylvania

 The building fell into disrepair after her death in 1932 and the congregation disbanded.

-Attempts to make sure that the graveyard was not disturbed and was not built over were successful and remains.
+Attempts to make sure that the graveyard was not disturbed and was not built over were successful.

 Burial at Archies, 1934, oil on canvas.

 Andrew Wyeth, 1917-2007, American.
-Collection of the Wyeth Foundation for American Art
+Wyeth Foundation for American Art on display at the Brandywine Museum of Art, Chadds Ford PA in 2022

-What, one wonders, would this commentator have said if Andrew Wyeth had, in the course of his long life in eastern Pennsylvania, painted no African-Americans?
+What, one wonders, would any commentator have said if Andrew Wyeth had, in the course of his long life in eastern Pennsylvania, painted no African-Americans?

 Or if evidence had emerged that he had gated himself, family, studio and work and simply refused to deal with African-Americans at all?

-An opportunity was lost by this African American commentator to shed light on the interaction of white and black Americans who have an intimacy of baffling complexity.
+An opportunity was lost by this African American commentator to shed light on the interaction of white and black Americans in this community.

 An artist, in other words.
 An artist.